remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 - 2 computers if you want to separate your Front and your Worker.

 !!! warning
-    This application doesn't work in a container
+    This application doesn't work neither in a container, nor in WSL

 To install both the Front and the Worker on the same device, the minimum requirement is